M243 smoke grenade launcher

+The M243 smoke grenade launcher is a 4-barreled 66 mm grenade launcher used on M113A2/A3 APCs and selected Humvees such as the Ground Mobility Vehicle.

-The M243 smoke grenade launcher uses rounds filled with red phosphorus.
+The M243 primarily uses the L8A1/L8A3 round filled with red phosphorus.
 Upon activation, a dense cloud of white smoke is created from ground level up to a minimum height of 7 m and between 20 and 50 m from the vehicle in 2 to 6 seconds.
 The cloud lasts 1 to 3 minutes depending on wind speed and other weather conditions.

+Unlike very similar grenade launchers (the M257 and M259), the M243 has a steel storage box mounted on the outside of a vehicle that stores four grenades.